-Being aware of how much you are spending on your three main expenses is step 1, and looking for ways to reduce these costs will help you get a handle on your expenses and win with your finances fast.
+Being aware of how much you are spending on your three main expenses is step 1, and looking for ways to reduce these costs will help you get a handle on your expenses and increase your savings fast.

 Moving to a cheaper apartment, house hacking, cooking in bulk and riding your bike or the bus to work are all great ways to reduce your expenses quickly.

-As a current bus taker and previous house hacker, I’ve experienced the great benefits of these cost cutting tactics.
+As a current bus rider and previous house hacker, I’ve experienced the great benefits of these cost-cutting tactics.